I want to restrict access to AWS resources based on the AWS Region, source IP address, or Amazon Virtual Private Cloud (Amazon VPC).

 Deny access to AWS resources based on the source IP address

-Create an identity-based policy with the IAM aws:SourceIp and aws:ViaAWSService condition keys that denies access to all actions outside the specified IP address range.
+Create an identity-based policy with the aws:SourceIp and aws:ViaAWSService condition keys that deny access to all actions outside the specified IP address range.
 Only public IP addresses or public IP ranges are supported.

-Note: The aws:SourceIp condition key is always included in the request, except for requests that uses an Amazon VPC endpoint.
+Note: The aws:SourceIp condition key is included in requests, except requests that use an Amazon VPC endpoint.

 For an example IAM policy and more information, see AWS: Denies access to AWS based on the source IP.